The Beginner’s Guide to Bitcoin & Cryptocurrencies

 General intro to Bitcoin:

 How to get started:

 The easiest and most secure way to get started with cryptocurrencies is the exchange Coinbase.
-You can use Coinbase to purchase the 3 most well known and popular currencies; Bitcoin (BTC), Ethereum (ETH) & Litecoin (LTC).
+You can use Coinbase to purchase 4 popular currencies; Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC), Bcash (BCH).
 If you use the link in this document you and I will each receive $10 dollars of Bitcoin when you sign up and invest $100.

 More Advanced Bitcoin Trading:

 Coinbase is meant to be an introduction to crypto trading.
 They have an easy to use and simple interface but limited trading tools and higher fees!
 Once you are comfortable handling Crypto I would recommend moving to GDAX.
 GDAX is owned by Coinbase and links to your Coinbase account.
 The reason GDAX is superior is because it has additional trading tools, better charts, and much lower fees!
 1.5% with Coinbase verse 0%-0.03% with GDAX.

 There are many other “alternative” cryptocurrencies that are not available in Coinbase or GDAX.
 Some of these “altcoins” are extremely popular while others have yet to prove themselves or are outright scams (such as Bitconnect an obvious Ponzi scheme)!
 I am not going to go into a ton of detail here but make sure that you research a team, community, product, and are very confident in the product before investing.